-In 2021, the estimate of high-grading (i.e. legal-sized lobsters returned to the water due to low market value) in the SZRLF was 57 t (Figure 5d).
-From 2003 to 2006, based on voluntary catch returns, the weight of lobsters high-graded exceeded 100 t annually.
+In 2022, the estimate of high-grading (i.e. legal-sized lobsters returned to the water due to low market value) in the SZRLF was 45 t (Figure 5d).
+From 2002 to 2006, based on voluntary catch returns, the weight of lobsters high-graded exceeded 100 t annually.

-However, 2020 was the second season since 2008, that the estimates have exceeded 30 t.
 The decrease between 2003 and 2008 likely reflects overall declines in legal-sized catch rate across the fishery over this period (Figure 2b).
 It should be highlighted that overall reported values in logbooks are probably conservative, since high-grade estimates are recorded on a voluntary basis.